Manx cat

-The Manx cat (/ˈmæŋks/, in earlier times often spelled Manks) is a breed of domestic cat (Felis catus) originating on the Isle of Man, with a naturally occurring mutation that shortens the tail.
+The Manx cat (/ˈmæŋks/, in earlier times often spelled Manks) is a breed of domestic cat (Felis catus) originating on the Isle of Man, with a mutation that shortens the tail.
 Many Manx have a small stub of a tail, but Manx cats are best known as being entirely tailless; this is the most distinguishing characteristic of the breed, along with elongated hind legs and a rounded head.
 Manx cats come in all coat colours and patterns, though all-white specimens are rare, and the coat range of the original stock was more limited.
-Long-haired variants are sometimes considered a separate breed, the Cymric.
+Long-haired variants are sometimes considered a separate breed, the Cymric cat.

 Manx are prized as skilled hunters, and thus have often been sought by farmers with rodent problems, and been a preferred ship's cat breed.
 They are said to be social, tame and active.
-An old local term for the cats on their home island is stubbin or rumpy.
+Two local terms for the cats on their home island are stubbin (those with a short tail) and rumpy (those with no tail).
 Manx have been exhibited in cat shows since the 1800s, with the first known breed standard published in 1903.